Banner

 • Mules and horses (for equipment and personal items) including horsemen, 7 kgs of your personal items such as extra clothes, sleeping bags, etc

-• Provision of a horse in case of emergency such as illness to ensure the trek is completed by all participants
+• Provision of a horse in case of emergency such as illness

 • Foam mattress and camping pillow